-Throughout the year, the course also makes explicit provision for personal development through work in small personal development groups of up to eight students.
+Throughout the year, the course also makes explicit provision for personal development through large group work and work in small personal development groups of up to eight students.
+These groups meet for 1.5 hours per week, totalling 75 hours tutor-facilitated PD over the year (excluding private study and coursework).